Yoctol/bottender/docs/the-basics-state.md

 }
 ```

-Even though we use state variable to render the message content, it always get `Count: 1` as result.
-That's why step 3 come to rescue.
+Even though we use state variable to render the message content, it always gets `Count: 1` as result.
+That's why step 3 is necessary.

 3. Set state value using `context.setState()`: